 - Emergency Use Authorizations for face masks, surgical masks, and respirators

 - Manufacturing and importing face masks, surgical masks, and respirators during the COVID-19 pandemic

-- Purchasing or donating face masks, surgical masks, and respirators during the COVID-19 pandemic
+- Purchasing face masks, surgical masks, and respirators during the COVID-19 pandemic

 - Reporting shortages of or problems with face masks, surgical masks, or respirators

 A: Face masks, surgical masks, and respirators all cover a wearer's nose and mouth, but they differ in several aspects.